Mahesh61437/youtubeapi/collabmates/README.md

 localhost:8000/search/query     #query can be any keyword you want to search use POST method if you only want to save the data into database else use GET method to get a json response in postman app

+the url that has to be used is like

+For new quries(POST METHOD) : http://localhost:8000/search/avengers       #  avengers is the query here,you can change as you want for GET method   :   http://localhost:8000/search/avengers/page/1/        #  1 can be replaced with page numbers